-Once you've accepted an offer of a place in a programme, you can enrol in courses on Student Services Online at www.studentservices.auckland.ac.nz

-- Once you've signed in, you can view your programme requirements. - For more information on how to enrol, visit www.auckland.ac.nz/enrolment
+- Once you've accepted an offer of a place in a programme, you can enrol in courses on Student Services Online at - studentservices.auckland.ac.nz - Once you've signed in, you can view your programme requirements. - For more information on how to enrol, visit auckland.ac.nz/enrolment - If you are not offered a place in the programme(s) of your choice, you will receive an email outlining alternative options.
+Your final offer of a place depends on two things: your admission to the University (which for school leavers may depend on your final school results) and your assessment by the relevant faculty.

-Disclaimer

-Although every reasonable effort is made to ensure accuracy, the information in this document is provided as a general guide only and is subject to alteration.

-All students enrolling at the University of Auckland must consult its official document, the current Calendar of the University of Auckland, to ensure that they are aware of and comply with all regulations, requirements and policies